SHIKOKU, JAPAN

 OPTION 1 - SHARED ROOM PRICE*

-The fee for this trip is $5695 per person
+The fee for this trip is $5,995 per person, paid in two separate instalments.

 Room Notes: Shared rooms have two twin beds.
 You will share a room with one other guest for the duration of the trip.
+Rooms in Japan are significantly smaller than North American standard rooms.
 The style and layout of every room is unique and may not be exactly as pictured.

-The fee for this trip is $6495 per person
+The fee for this trip is $6,795 per person, paid in two separate instalments.

 Room Notes: You will have a private room for the duration of the trip.
+Rooms in Japan are significantly smaller than North American standard rooms.
+Room size is approximately 17 sqm.
+If you would prefer a larger room please contact us to inquire about upgrading to a larger room pending availability.
 The style and layout of every room is unique and may not be exactly as pictured.

 Important Trip Notes + Details

-Unfortunately we are unable to handle specific dietary requirements, allergies or intolerances on this trip.
+Unfortunately we are unable to handle specific dietary requirements, allergies, or intolerances on this trip.
+This trip is best suited for those open and eager to enjoy and experience a variety of regional flavors and textures.

 While we won’t be challenging you with the strangest aspects of the food culture, even day-to-day eating in Japan can taste quite different to someone unfamiliar with the cuisine.